“Their main selling point is understanding the different types of regulation and what regulatory bodies need and want.”

 Our Professional Regulatory lawyers have a well-earned reputation in the industry for acting quickly and decisively in cases of suspected misconduct.
 We provide support and advice to many different regulators and have a dedicated team specialising in Regulatory and Professional Conduct proceedings.

 Our highly skilled advocates have extensive experience of appearing on behalf of clients before Courts and Regulatory Tribunals.

 “Their rapid expansion beyond pure healthcare work has not gone unnoticed; there is ‘no shortage of work’ at the firm, and it ‘has become a serious player.”

 “All the individuals we have worked with have always gone the extra mile for us.”

-Our Professional Regulatory team highlights key press releases from May and June 2014.
+Our Professional Regulatory team highlights key press releases from July 2014.

 The appellant appealed against the decision of a fitness to practise panel's decision that he was guilty of misconduct, that his fitness to practise was impaired and to suspend him from practice for a period of 12 months.